Middle Fork American River

 Class 4 River Rafting

-ABOUT THEMiddle Fork American River
+ABOUTMiddle Fork American River Rafting

 • Experience the renowned “Tunnel Chute,” a man-made marvel from the Gold Rush Era with a 90-foot rock tunnel and a 6-foot drop.